 Jake Gyllenhaal ("October Sky") is dead on as the title boy and, with his dramatic rather than comedic background, anchors the comedy with an earnest stalwartness that, say, someone like Brendan Fraser may not have conveyed.
 Jimmy is resourceful, capable and kind and so in love with Chloe (a charming performance by pretty Marley Shelton) that he'll risk his very life just to hold her.
 It's a sweet perf in a goofy, coming of age road movie.
 Swoozie Kurtz is near evil as Jimmy's dominant mom, but the veteran actress gives her character a caring personality, if only when it comes to her son.
 The plethora of character actors filling out the roles of the wild and wacky people Jimmy meets do yeoman's work and help contribute to the subversive comedy.
 You might recognize a face or two with vet Danny Trejo ("Con Air") and Verne Troyer (Mini Me in "Austin Powers 2") doing their bit.

 Commercial director Blair Hayes makes his debut and keeps the pace brisk but not hurried.
 Running about 90 minutes, it's the right length, to my mind, for a screwball comedy and "Bubble Boy" exerts its right to satire very well.
 Maybe I'm just thick skinned but I was not the least bit offended by the offbeat humor, which pushes the envelope of good taste.
 I think it walked the line admirably well for a lightweight summer comedy.
 I guess it's all a matter of how you look at things.
 If you're the kind of person offended by a film like "Bubble Boy" just say no and go see something else.
-I, personally, like anarchy and give it a B-.
+I, personally, like anarchy.